Robeco QI Global Multi-Factor High Yield IH EUR

 The fund incorporates sustainability in the investment process via exclusions, ESG integration, ESG and environmental footprint targets, and engagement.
 The fund does not invest in issuers that are in breach of international norms or where activities have been deemed detrimental to society following Robeco's exclusion policy.
 Via portfolio construction rules the fund targets a better ESG score and lower carbon, water and waste footprints than that of the reference index.
 This ensures that credit issuers with better ESG scores or lower environmental footprints are more likely to be included in the portfolio, and vice versa.
 In addition, our credit analysts check buy candidates and portfolio holdings for ESG risks that may have material impact for bond holders.
 Lastly, where corporate issuers are flagged for breaching international standards in our ongoing monitoring, the issuer will become subject to engagement.

-Based on transaction prices, the fund's return was 4.17%.
-Based on closing prices, the fund posted a relative return of +0.22% versus the benchmark.
-Issue(r) selection detracted somewhat.
-The value factor made a large positive contribution.
-The largest detractor was the low-risk/quality factor, while the size factor also detracted somewhat.
-The momentum factor contributed neutrally.
-Sector allocation made a small positive contribution, due to the underweights in the consumer non-cyclical and communications sectors.
-Currency allocation contributed neutrally.
-Country allocation contributed slightly positively, primarily due to the underweight in emerging markets; the underweight in Japan detracted slightly.
-The allocation to subordination groups detracted somewhat, due to the overweight in corporate hybrids.
-Rating allocation made a large negative contribution due to the underweights in CAAs and Bs and the overweight in BAs.
-Beta allocation made a large positive contribution: the beta underweight position of the bond portfolio detracted, but the CDS index beta hedge made a larger positive contribution.
+Based on transaction prices, the fund's return was -2.06%.
+Based on closing prices, the fund posted a relative return of -0.10% versus the benchmark.
+Issue(r) selection slightly detracted.
+The size factor made the largest positive contribution, followed by a smaller positive contribution from value.
+The largest detractor was the low-risk/quality factor; the momentum factor also detracted.
+Sector allocation contributed neutrally; a positive contribution from the underweight in the communications sector was offset by negative contributions from the underweight in the consumer non-cyclical sector and the overweight in the energy sector.
+Currency allocation made a positive contribution, primarily due to the underweight in USD bonds.
+Country allocation made a large positive contribution due to the underweight in emerging markets.
+The allocation to subordination groups detracted, due to the overweight in corporate hybrids.
+Rating allocation made a large negative contribution, primarily due to the overweight in BAs and the underweights in Bs and CCCs.
+Beta allocation slightly detracted: the beta position of the bond portfolio detracted somewhat, while the CDS index beta hedge contributed slightly positively.

 Expectation of fund manager